ar2thur/swe-3313-fall-2025-team-05/technical-design/README.md

 Authentication is handled in a dedicated login route.
 The steps are:
 1. Read credentials from the login form (`email`, `password`).
 2. Look up the `user` row by `email`
-3. Verify the sumbitted password with `User.password`
+3. Verify the sumbitted password with `user.password`
 4. If valid, store the user's identity and role in session.

 ### H.4 Authorization Design (Control What Actions a User Can Perform)